BlackWhiteYoshi/Blazor.TSRuntime/README.md

   Improved declaration path: Instead of one include string, an array of objects { "include": string, "excludes": string[], "file module path": string } is now supported.
 - 0.2
   Optional parameters and default parameter values are now supported.
+- 0.3
+  Breaking changes: changed config keys and properties in Config, changed Config.FromJson(string json) to new Config(string json.